neilgebhard/chirplr/README.md

 The live demo is deployed on Heroku: https://neilstwitter.herokuapp.com/

 Feel free to check out the app.
 Just like Twitter, you are forced to make an account before using the app.
 You can enter any email during the signup process.
-If you would prefer not to make an account, you can use the test account with email `test@test.com` and password `password123`.
+If you would prefer to not make an account, you can use the test account with email `test@test.com` and password `password123`.

 ## General info

-This repository holds the source code for a Reddit clone.
+This repository holds the source code for a Twitter clone.
 The features of the app include:

 Features so far: